-Some insurance providers offer what’s known as Mechanical Breakdown Insurance (MBI).
+Some insurance providers offer what’s known as mechanical breakdown insurance (MBI).
 MBI is a type of coverage designed to cover the cost of repairs resulting from mechanical failure in your car.
-It covers a variety of mechanical components from your brakes to your transmission and even your engine.
+It covers a variety of mechanical components from your brakes and spark plugs to your transmission and even your engine.

 Many of the major insurance companies now offer mechanical breakdown insurance as a policy add-on, and purchasing it can help extend the life of your car’s warranty.
 Remember to take the total value of your car into account before purchasing mechanical breakdown insurance, otherwise you could end up paying a higher deductible than your car is worth.

 Your other option is to purchase an extended warranty from the dealer when you purchase your vehicle.
 An extended warranty can often cover mechanical repairs, including repairs to your engine, for up to 100,000 miles, protecting you in the event of an engine failure.

 If you want to discuss insurance policies that help you in the event of damage to your engine, call [mapi-phone-link /] and speak with us today.
 Experienced agents are available to walk you through your options.